where to soak in hot springs

 Hakone, Japan

-Hot springs — or onsens in Japanese — are a significant part of Japan’s culture, with thousands found across the country.
-In northern Japan, the onsens in the mountains of Hakone are warmed by the nearby Mount Fuji.
-A known destination for hot springs, many of Hakone’s inns or ryokans feature onsens, allowing you to build a soak into your stay.
+Hot springs—or onsen in Japanese—are a significant part of Japan’s culture, with thousands found across the country.
+In northern Japan, the onsen in the mountains of Hakone are warmed by the nearby Mount Fuji.
+A known destination for hot springs, many of Hakone’s inns or ryokans feature onsen, allowing you to build a soak into your stay.
 For a truly memorable hot springs experience, seek out an onsen with a view of Mount Fuji.

 Taos, New Mexico